-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2010 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2011 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

 B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2010 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2011?
-C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 947 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time first-time, first-year (freshman) men who enrolled 26 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time first-time, first-year (freshman) women who enrolled C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-If yes, please answer the questions below for Fall 2011 admissions: [if<br !supportMisalignedColumns]- -> [endif] Number of qualified applicants offered waiting list Number accepting a place on the waiting Number of wait-listed students admitted Is your waiting list ranked? ng list Yes □ No If yes, do you release that inf formation to students?
-Yes □ No Do you release that informati on to school counselors?
-Yes □ No Admission Requirements C3.
-High school completion requiren nent Check the appropriate box to identify y entering students: rour high school completion requirement for degree-seeking High school diploma is required a nd GED is accepted High school diploma is required a High school diploma or equivalen t is not required C4.
-Does your institution require or a degree-seeking students? recommend a general college-preparatory program for Пъ Require Recommend Neither require nor recommend
+For the cohort of all full-time bachelor's (or equivalent) degree-so institution as freshmen in Fall 2011 (or the preceding summer term), we the date your institution calculates its official enrollment in Fall 2012? hat percentage was enrolled at your institution as of 68 % C. FIRST-TIME, FIRST-YEAR (FRE ESHMAN) ADMISSION Applications C1.
+First-time, first-year (freshman) students: Provide the number of applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+I began studies during summer in this cohort.
+Applicants should include consideration for admission (i.e., who completed actionable application actions: admission, non-admission, placement on waiting list, or applied Admitted applicants should include wait-listed students who were substituted. nclude early decision, early action, and students whe only those students who fulfilled the requirements and who have been notified of one of the follow cation withdrawn (by applicant or institution).
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 910 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 975 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time first-time, first-year (freshman) men who enrolled 413 29 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time first-time, first-year (freshman) women who enrolled 536 41 C2.
+Freshman wait-listed students (students who met admission recontingent on space availability) equirements but whose final admission was Do you have a policy of placing students on a waiting list?
+If yes, please answer the questions below for Fall 2012 admissions: □ Yes ✓ No 11 Jos, preuse answer the questions below for run 2012 admissions.